 Abstract

-CUDS offered a Design Studio in Fall 2003, “A Revitalization Strategy for New Bedford Massachusetts,” led by Dr. François Vigier and Mr. John Driscoll.
-Students were given a history of revitalization efforts in Boston, Massachusetts, and tasked to design their own strategy, addressing both social and physical problems in the community environment.
+The Center for Urban Development Studies (CUDS) at Harvard University’s Graduate School of Design offered a Design Studio in Fall 2003, “A Revitalization Strategy for New Bedford Massachusetts,” led by François Vigier and John Driscoll.
+The seminar gave students a history of revitalization efforts in Boston, Massachusetts, and tasked them with designing their own strategies, addressing both social and physical problems in the community environment.

 Documents include a summary paper on “Urban Strategies for Economic Recovery,” as well as curriculum documents for “A Revitalization for New Bedford, Massachusetts.”
-A Seminar Overview contains an introduction, course schedule, and charts.
+A seminar overview document contains an introduction, course schedule, and charts.
 A series of presentations provide material on Boston’s projects, with images, statistics, and a timeline.

 [Excerpt: Background Presentation, for “Urban Strategies for Economic Recovery,” p.
 1, 2.]